If you want to live in South America but don’t want that much “spice” in your life, living in Chile as an expat is your best bet.

 It is an excellent place for entrepreneurs.
-There are very few barriers to starting a business, and bureaucracy is surprisingly low.
+There are few barriers to starting a business, and bureaucracy is surprisingly low.
 You will find many exciting coworking spaces with people from all around the world.
 The Chilean government has several programs to encourage entrepreneurship and innovation.

 If you like cooler weather, head to the south and find stunning places to live while enjoying a breeze.

-Chile is well known for its beautiful nature.
+Beautiful nature: Chile is well known for its beautiful nature.
 It has been named the best destination for adventure and natural holidays for several years.
 Whatever you are into, you will find it in Chile: from desert to beach, lakes, rivers, mountains, glaciers, and Eastern Island is part of Chile too!

 Healthcare and education in Chile are controversial subjects.
 If you can afford it (most Chileans can’t), you can access private clinics with the most modern medical equipment and great doctors.
 If you can’t afford it, get used to long waiting lists.
 The same goes for schools.

 International health insurance can be quite expensive.
-To make sure you get the best value for money, compare international health insurance options from various providers to find the best deal.
+To ensure you get the best value for money, compare international health insurance options from various providers to find the best deal.

-According to the new rules, you will have to apply from your home country for your temporary visa through the National Immigration Service.
+You must apply from your home country for your temporary visa through the National Immigration Service.

 Depending on your country of origin, you might not need to apply for a tourist visa before coming to Chile.
 A tourist visa is valid for 90 days.
 It is possible to renew the tourist visa by paying a one-time fee for another 90 days.
 A tourist visa doesn’t allow you to work in Chile.